gertvermeersch/vat-guard-woocommerce/readme.txt

 * Admin settings interface

 == Upgrade Notice ==

+= 1.3.5 =
+WordPress 6.9 compatibility update.
+Tested and confirmed working with the latest WordPress version.

 = 1.3.4 =
 Code optimization update: Improved plugin structure and performance with cleaner separation of concerns.
 Recommended for all users.